10 Things Not to Do in Japan

 Japanese FoodJapanese Food

-When using a towel in a hot spring, be careful not to soak it in the bathtub.
-If you soak a towel in the bathtub with the towel wrapped around you, the bathtub will become dirty with dirt, soap scum, dust, etc.
+When using a towel in the hot spring, be mindful not to let it soak in the bath.
+If you submerge a towel while wrapped around you, it can introduce dirt, soap scum, and other debris into the water, diminishing the cleanliness of the tub.

 Shower before OnsenShower before Onsen

-If you travel abroad, you will be regarded as a "representative of your country," so please be careful not to damage your country's image.
-But it is perfectly fine even if you can't follow all these cultural rules since you are a foreigner and don't know Japanese manners so well.
 It would be always nice to understand the basics of manners concerning the local people.
-If you're planning a Japan trip but don't know how to start, please don't hesitate to contact us, just simply tell us your interests and needs, and one of our travel experts will create a tailor-made itinerary for you within 24hrs.
+If you're planning a Japan trip but don't know how to start, please don't hesitate to contact us, just simply tell us your interests and needs, and one of our travel experts will create a tailor-made itinerary for you.

 Quick Question